ÀÏ˾»úÎçÒ¹¸£Àû

 Each payment on account is 50% of the previous tax year’s tax liability, less the tax collected at source.

-Payments on account do not cover capital gains tax since this is a transactional tax and cannot be assumed to remain at the same level year on year; whereas it is a reasonable assumption that income levels will remain static.
+Payments on account do not cover capital gains tax as capital gains are unlikely to remain at the same level year on year; whereas

 Powered by